Hakafot

+Hakafot symbolize communal harmony and the joy of learning Torah.
+Rabbi Bradley Shavit Artson, in a September 27, 2021, article published in the Jewish Journal, wrote: "We dance our Torahs in an act of gratitude, reaffirmation, and because we know in our bones that it is," referencing Proverbs 3:18, "'a tree of life to those who cling to it'."
+An account recorded in Joshua 6:3–20 describes the Israelites, led by Joshua, circumambulating the city of Jericho—a strategic walled city in ancient Canaan—once daily for six days.
+Each day, the priests (כֹּהנים) carried the Ark of the Covenant, a sacred chest representing God's presence, as they led the procession around the city walls.
+On the seventh day, the Israelites marched around Jericho seven times.
+During the final procession, the priests blew their shofars (ram's horns), and the people shouted in unison.
+Miraculously, the walls of Jericho collapsed, allowing the Israelite soldiers to breach the city.
+During the era of the Second Temple in Jerusalem, when Jewish officials sought to expand the Temple Mount, they would first surround the proposed expansion area with temporary boundaries, then gradually extend the land outward to enlarge the sacred space, ensuring proper religious and political procedures were observed.

 On Sukkot

 During the Shacharit prayers on the first day of Sukkot and the five intermediate days when work is permitted (Chol HaMoed), a Torah scroll is taken from the Ark and held by one of the members of the congregation at the reader's platform.
 The other members of the congregation encircle the reader's platform once while holding the Four Species and sing the day's Hoshanot Piyyutim.
 Ashkenazi Jews have the custom of doing these Hakafot at the end of the Musaf prayers, while some Sefardi Jews have the custom of doing them before the Torah reading service.
 However, no Hakafot are done on Shabbat.

 On Hoshana Raba—the seventh, and final, day of Chol HaMoed—the Torah scroll is taken out and encircled like the previous days, yet is done so seven times in accordance with the encirclement of Jericho by the People of Israel.
 Likewise, in addition to the special Hoshanot Piutyim for Hoshana Raba, the congregation also sings the Hoshanot Piutyim of the other days.